 Must all votes of a public body take place in a public meeting?

 Yes.
-Any and all votes taken to authorize the transaction of any public business must be taken and recorded in an open meeting.
+Pursuant to Code § 2.2-3710, any and all votes taken to authorize the transaction of any public business must be taken and recorded in an open meeting conducted in accordance with FOIA.